 The construction of open pit and underground mining operations and related infrastructure are engineering feats on a grand scale.
 Open-pit mine construction included the building of rockfill dikes to hold the frigid waters of Lac de Gras at bay.
 Not only did the extremely harsh climatic conditions present significant construction challenges, but nothing was allowed to blemish the pristine waters of the lake during its building.

 Diamonds were first discovered in the Lac de Gras region in the early 1990s, and construction of the Diavik Diamond Mine was completed in 2003.
 The mine has a current footprint of 10.5 square kilometres.

 Open pit mining of the A154 South, A154 North and A418 pipes has concluded.
 Diavik is currently underground mining these three ore bodies.

 In November 2014, development of a fourth pipe, called A21, was approved.
-Open-pit mining of A21 will require a rockfill dike; A21 dike construction will take approximately four years with A21 production expected to commence in late 2018.
+Open-pit mining of A21 required a rockfill dike; A21 dike construction took approximately four years with A21 production expected to commence in 2018.

 Since production began in 2003, Diavik has produced over 100 million carats of high quality rough diamonds.
 The majority of Diavik’s product is gem-quality white stones, which are sold to select diamontaires.